Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

-\Subsubsection{Self-stabilizing non-Byzantine fault-tolerant solutions} Lundstr{\"{o}}m, Raynal, and Schiller~\cite{DBLP:conf/icdcn/LundstromRS21} presented the first self-stabilizing solution for the problem of binary consensus for message-passing systems where nodes may fail by crashing.
-They ensure a line of self-stabilizing solutions~\cite{DBLP:conf/netys/LundstromRS20,DBLP:conf/netys/GeorgiouLS19,DBLP:conf/netys/GeorgiouGLS19}.
-This line follows the approach proposed by Dolev, Petig, and Schiller~\cite{DBLP:journals/corr/abs-1806-03498,DBLP:conf/podc/DolevPS15} for self-stabilization in the presence of seldom fairness.
+\Subsubsection{Self-stabilizing crash-tolerant solutions} Lundstr{\"{o}}m, Raynal, and Schiller~\cite{DBLP:conf/icdcn/LundstromRS21} presented the first self-stabilizing solution for the problem of binary consensus for message-passing systems where processes may fail by crashing.
+They ensure a line of self-stabilizing solutions~\cite{DBLP:journals/corr/abs-2104-03129,DBLP:conf/icdcs/LundstromRS20,DBLP:conf/netys/LundstromRS20,DBLP:conf/netys/GeorgiouLS19,DBLP:conf/netys/GeorgiouGLS19}.
+This line follows the approach proposed by Dolev, Petig, and Schiller~\cite{DBLP:conf/podc/DolevPS15,DBLP:journals/corr/abs-1806-03498} for self-stabilization in the presence of seldom fairness.
 Namely, in the absence of transient-faults, these self-stabilizing solutions are wait-free and no assumptions are made regarding the system's synchrony or fairness of its scheduler.
-However, the recovery from transient faults does require fair execution, \eg to perform a global reset, see~\cite{DBLP:journals/corr/abs-1807-07901,DBLP:conf/netys/GeorgiouGLS19}, but only during the recovery period.
+However, the recovery from transient faults does require fair execution, \eg to perform a global \ems{restart}, see~\cite{DBLP:journals/corr/abs-1807-07901,DBLP:conf/netys/GeorgiouGLS19}, but only during the recovery period.
 Our work does not assume execution fairness either in the presence or absence of arbitrary transient-faults.
-As in MMR, our loosely-self-stabilizing Byzantine fault-tolerant solution assumes fair scheduling of message arrivals and the accessibility to an independent common coin service.
+As in MMR, our loosely-self-stabilizing BFT solution assumes fair scheduling of message arrivals and the accessibility to an independent service for RCCs.

+We note the existence of other approaches for recovering from transient faults without assuming execution fairness during the recovery period~\cite{DBLP:conf/netys/SalemS18,DBLP:journals/jcss/DolevGMS18,DBLP:journals/jcss/AlonADDPT15}.
+However, none of these results consider both Byzantine fault-tolerance and self-stabilization.